 Paul Fitzgerald and Elizabeth Gould are the authors of Invisible History: Afghanistan’s Untold Story, Crossing Zero The AfPak War at the Turning Point of American Empire and The Voice.
 For more information visit their websites at invisiblehistory and grailwerk.

-Posted by Paul Fitzgerald on November 14, 2016, With 2795 Reads Filed under Government & Politics.
+Posted by Paul Fitzgerald on November 14, 2016, With 2815 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.